M66B/XPrivacyLua/FAQ.md

 and can be followed by additional characters to refine the search result.

 <a name="FAQ12"></a>
-**(12) Can I use an XPrivacy pro license to get the XPrivacyLua pro features?**
+**(12) Can I get a discount / use an XPrivacy pro license to get the XPrivacyLua pro features?**

 XPrivacyLua was written from the ground up to support recent Android versions, which was really a lot of work.
 Since I believe everybody should be able to protect his/her privacy, XPrivacyLua is free to use.
-However, the XPrivacyLua pro features, mostly convencience and advanced features, not really needed to protect your privacy, need to be purchased and it is not possible to 'pay' with an XPrivacy pro license.
+However, the XPrivacyLua pro features, mostly convencience and advanced features, not really needed to protect your privacy, need to be purchased and it is not possible to 'pay' with an XPrivacy pro license and there will be no discounts either.

 <a name="FAQ13"></a>
 **(13) Will XPrivacyLua slow down my apps?**

 Depending on the number of applied restrictions, you might notice a slight delay when starting apps, but you will generally not notice delays when using apps.

+<a name="FAQ14"></a>
+**(14) Will XPrivacyLua keep running after updating?**

+Yes, if XPrivacyLua was running before the update, it will keep running after the update, even though the user interface and new features will not be available until after a reboot.

+<a name="FAQ15"></a>
+**(15) Can I get a refund?**

+If a purchased pro feature doesn't work as described and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
+In all other cases there is no refund possible.
+In no circumstances there is a refund possible for any problem related to the free features, which include all restrictions, since there wasn't paid anything for them and because they can be evaluated without any limitation.
+I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <br>